dannygaray60/toziuha-night-oota-revamped-translation/README.md

-**In this repository you will find the translation files for the game Toziuha Night Order of the Alchemists.**
+**In this repository you will find the translation files for the game Toziuha Night: Order of the Alchemists and Toziuha Night: Dracula's Revenge.**

 ## Anyone is welcome to contribute translations for the game.